tu-yaxin/tu-yaxin.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in the [theory group](https://theory.cs.princeton.edu/) in Princeton University, where I am fortunate to be coadvised by Prof. Ran Raz and Prof. Alex Lombardi.
-In 2023 I graduated from Yao Class at Tsinghua University, where I have been advised by Prof. Yilei Chen who sparked my interest in cryptography.

-I have found and am exploring my interests broadly in TCS, including complexity theory, (classcial and quantum) cryptography, and their interplay.
+I am a second-year PhD student in the [theory group](https://theory.cs.princeton.edu/) in Princeton University, where I am fortunate to be coadvised by Prof. Ran Raz and Prof. Alex Lombardi.
+I have found and am exploring my interests broadly in TCS, including complexity theory, cryptography, and their interplay.

+Prior to joining Princeton, I graduated from Yao Class at Tsinghua University.
+During my undergraduate, I was fortunate to be advised by great people.
+I was fortunate to work with Prof. [Yilei Chen](http://www.chenyilei.net/) at Tsinghua who sparked my interest in cryptography.
+During 2022 I had an amazing time at Reichman University and NTT Research working with Prof. [Elette Boyle](https://cs.idc.ac.il/~elette/) and Prof. [Yuval Ishai](https://yuvali.cswp.cs.technion.ac.il/).

 <h2 id="publications"> Publications</h2>
-- **On the Hardness of S|LWE> with Gaussian and Other Amplitudes**
+- **Improved Constructions for Distributed Multi-Point Functions**
+  Elette Boyle, Niv Gilboa, Matan Hamilis, Yuval Ishai, *Yaxin Tu*
+  IEEE Symposium on Security and Privacy 2025

+- **LWE with Quantum Amplitudes: Algorithm, Hardness, and Oblivious Sampling**
   Yilei Chen, Zihan Hu, Qipeng Liu, Han Luo, *Yaxin Tu*
   [Eprint](https://eprint.iacr.org/2023/1498)